eltonjrv/eltonjrv.github.io/README.md

 $ ln -s ../../demux/demux-unzipped/*/data/*gz .
 $ cd ../
 ```
 >NOTE: If you are coming straight to this topic because you already had demultiplexed your samples on your own, please disconsider the "ln -s" command above and just place your demultiplexed and compressed fastq files (\*.fastq.gz) into the "inputs" dir.
+Please also make sure that your fastq.gz file names start with "sampleID" followed by "\_1\_L001\_R1\_001.fastq.gz".
 ### 2.1.
 Trimming primers with Trimmomatic (this must be done prior running UPARSE)
 ##### Please refer to http://www.usadellab.org/cms/?page=trimmomatic for Trimmomatic download and instructions
 2.1.1.
 Running trimmomatic